Katarina Johnson-Thompson: Early life

-Katarina Mary Johnson-Thompson was born in the Woolton suburb of Liverpool on 9 January 1993, the daughter of English mother Tracey Johnson and Bahamian father Ricardo Thompson (died November 2017).
+Johnson-Thompson was born in the Woolton suburb of Liverpool on 9 January 1993, the daughter of English mother Tracey Johnson and Bahamian father Ricardo Thompson.
 Her mother is a former dancer, while her father worked as a production assistant for the Bahamian television station ZNS-TV.

-She spent the first year of her life in Nassau with her father after her parents separated, then returned to England to live with her mother in the town of Halewood near Liverpool, where she attended St Mark's Catholic Primary School and became interested in athletics.
-She later moved with her mother back to Woolton, where she attended St Julie's Catholic High School and became close friends with future actress Jodie Comer, before going on to study sports science at Liverpool John Moores University.
+She spent the first year of her life in Nassau with her father after her parents separated, then returned to the United Kingdom to live with her mother in the town of Halewood near Liverpool, where she attended St Mark's Catholic Primary School and became interested in athletics.
+She later moved with her mother back to Woolton, where she attended St Julie's Catholic High School and became close friends with future actress Jodie Comer, before she started studying sports science at Liverpool John Moores University, which she left after 21 days to concentrate on her sports.

 Career

 Youth career

 Johnson-Thompson represents Liverpool Harriers, which is based in Liverpool's Wavertree district, and was formerly coached by Mike Holmes.
 Her development was in part funded by the Wells Sports Foundation set up by Barrie Wells, which gave her access to the foundation's patron, Jessica Ennis (now Dame Jessica Ennis-Hill).

 At the 2009 World Youth Championships in Athletics in Brixen, Italy, she won the gold medal in the heptathlon.
 She missed most of the 2010 athletics season suffering from patellar tendinopathy, also known as jumper's knee.

 Johnson-Thompson broke Jessica Ennis' British junior record at the Multistars competition held in Desenzano del Garda, Italy in May 2012.
 Her score of 6007 points was enough to take third position at the event behind Sofía Ifadídou of Greece and French athlete Blandine Maisonnier.
 The score also meant she had surpassed the 'B' qualifying standard for the 2012 Olympics, however it fell short of the 6,150 points 'A' standard.
-In June 2012, Johnson-Thompson achieved the 'A' qualifying standard for the 2012 Olympics by scoring a new personal best of 6,248 points at the TNT – Fortuna Meeting held in the Sletiště Stadium, Kladno, Czech Republic.
+In June, Johnson-Thompson achieved the 'A' qualifying standard for the Games by scoring a new personal best of 6,248 points at the TNT – Fortuna Meeting held in Kladno, Czech Republic.
 At the meeting she set six new personal bests across the seven events to beat her previous best score by 241 points.

 At the 2012 World Junior Championships in Athletics held in Barcelona, Johnson-Thompson chose not to compete in the full heptathlon competition to save herself for the Olympics; instead she took part in the long jump—winning a gold medal with a jump of 6.81 metres—and the 100 metres hurdles.

-In early April 2012, alongside Tiffany Porter and Yamilé Aldama, she was nominated for "European Athlete of the Month" for March.